pebble-hacks/cordova-plugin-pebblekit/README.md

    [documentation](https://developer.pebble.com/guides/tools-and-resources/pebble-tool/).

 ## Debugging
 You can use console.log() statements and breakpoints for debugging your Cordova JS on iOS and Android.

 ### Android
 Your phone needs to be connected via USB with `USB Debugging` enabled.
-Launch your application:
-`cordova run android --device`.
-Open Google Chrome on your computer and go to [Inspect Devices](chrome://inspect/#devices) and select your Cordova application.
+Launch your application: `cordova run android --device`.
+Open Google Chrome on your computer and go to 'Inspect Devices' `chrome://inspect/#devices` and select your Cordova application.
 You should be able to inspect your code and set breakpoints etc.

 ### iOS
 Your iPhone needs to be unlocked and connected via USB.
 Now go to `Settings > Safari > Advanced`